Ignia/Style-Guide/C-Based Languages/README.md

 - If method chains must be placed on multiple lines, each new line should begin with the period (i.e., `.`) and be indented two spaces

 ## Comments
-- Use documentation style comments as permitted by each language (e.g., XmlDoc in c#)
+- Use documentation-style comments as permitted by each language (e.g., XmlDoc in C#)
 - Use `/* ... */` syntax for multi-line comments *unless required otherwise by documentation format*

 > *Note:* Prior to 2015, Ignia used flower-boxes for comments.
 These should be replaced with documentation-style comments when updating legacy code.